you will have to remove a small amount of metal from the pocket under the receiver .

 removed, a forward blow (with a plastic hammer) on the rear of the receiver

-will disengage the barrel-receiver assembly from the grip frame.
-No attempt
+will disengage the barrel-receiver assembly from the grip frame

 should be made to remove rivets or staked pins.
 Further disassembly should